benhofflich/BIPN-162-Final-Project/README.md

 `testDemo.py` : the file for testing the trained model against the testing image.
 This was used for replicating the paper's results.

-`testDemo.ipnb` : the file for testing the trained model against the testing image.
+`tstDemo.ipynb` : the file for testing the trained model against the testing image.
 This was used to test the additional dataset.

 `trn.py` : the file for training the model.
 It will save the trained model as a folder inside the `savedModels` folder.
 This is the main file that we will manipulating.

 `dataset.hdf5` : the file is too large to upload to GitHub so it has to be downloaded via [this link](https://drive.google.com/file/d/1qp-l9kJbRfQU1W5wCjOQZi7I3T6jwA37/view?usp=sharing).
 Contains the training dataset for `trn.py`.

 ## How to Run
-- `savedModels`, `demoImage.hdf5`, `model.py`, `supportingFunctions.py`, `testDemo.py`, `trn.py`, `dataset.hdf5` must be in the same directory
+- `savedModels`, `demoImage.hdf5`, `model.py`, `supportingFunctions.py`, `testDemo.py`, `trn.py`, `dataset.hdf5` `tstDemo.ipynb` must be in the same directory
 - `trn.py` must be run on Google Colab
 - First run `trn.py` with the training dataset.
 After the model is trained, it will save in the `savedModels` folder and be named according to the date and time it was run.
 - To replicate the paper's results, run `testDemo.py` and specify which model you would like to use.
-To run the additional dataset, run `testDemo.ipnb` and also specify which model you would like to use.
+To run the additional dataset, run `tstDemo.ipynb` and also specify which model you would like to use.